akozlik/slack-meetup/README.md

 - go to `/generate-token` and sign in.

 Token will refresh every 15 min.
-Everything is currently in mememory
+Everything is currently in memory